Verdict expected in rapper A$AP Rocky’s Swedish case

 The 30-year-old rapper and his two bodyguards were released Aug.
 2 pending the verdict.
 All three have returned to the United States and are not legally obliged to be present in Stockholm.

+Jafari claimed the rapper pushed him to the ground.
+The prosecution played video footage in court showing Mayers throwing a young man to the ground, and photos showed the alleged victim’s cuts, bruises and blood-stained clothes.

+The case drew the attention of American celebrities and Mayers’ fellow recording artists, including Sean “Diddy” Combs and Justin Bieber.
+A social media campaign, #JusticeForRocky, has been pressing for his release.

-The issue led to a U.S.-Swedish diplomatic spat.
+The issue also became a topic of U.S.-Swedish diplomatic spat.

+U.S. President Donald Trump intervened on behalf of the rapper while he was jailed, and called Swedish Prime Minister Stefan Lofven, offering to personally guarantee his bail, but the Swedish leader said he couldn’t interfere in a legal case.
+Trump later cheered the release of Mayers and his bodyguards.